 -

 Check your pass type: There are some restrictions on which dates you can visit the Merlin Attractions – this is determined by which pass you buy.
-Find out more information about the different passes, and when they can be used, in my guide: Are Merlin Annual Passes worth it and which pass is best?
+Find out more information about the different passes, and when they can be used, in my guide: Are Merlin Annual Passes Worth It & Which Pass is Best?

 -